GerlechJen/Belly-Button-Biodiversity/README.md

 ## Results

 A dropdown menu that lists the ID numbers of all the participants was built for the dashboard.
 A function was also created which displays the demographic information, as well as 3 visualizations once a user chooses an ID from the dropdown menu.
-These visualizations help the participants to identify the top 10 bacterial species in their belly buttons.
-This way, if Improbable Beef identifies a species as a candidate to manufacture synthetic beef, the participants will be able to identify whether that species is found in their navel.The three visualizations created are a Horizontal Bar Chart, a Bubble Chart and a Gauge Chart.
+These visualizations help the participants to identify bacterial species in their belly buttons and draw conclusions.
+The three visualizations created are a Horizontal Bar Chart, a Bubble Chart and a Gauge Chart.

 By default, when a user first opens the page, an init() function is called and demographic data and charts for ID 940 are displayed.
 The visualizations keep on changing as different participant IDs are selected from the dropdown menu.
 Upon selection of different IDs, an optionChanged() function is called.